ConYel/my_site_two/README.md

 When something bad happens you have three choices.
 You can either let it define you, let it destroy you, or you can let it strengthen you.
 ― Dr. Seuss

+The world will ask you who you are, and if you don't know, the world will tell you."
+― Carl Jung